near/near-workspaces-rs/README.md

 ```

 ## Examples
-Some further examples can be found in `examples/src/*.rs` to be ran standalone.
+More standalone examples can be found in `examples/src/*.rs`.

 To run the above NFT example, execute:
 ```